Executive Summary

 Introduction

-Modern organisations manage thousands of assets—images, videos, design files, presentations, and more—spread across shared drives, email attachments, and cloud folders.
-This decentralisation leads to inefficiency, confusion, and brand inconsistency.
+Modern organizations manage thousands of assets—images, videos, design files, presentations, and more—spread across shared drives, email attachments, and cloud folders.
+This decentralization leads to inefficiency, confusion, and brand inconsistency.
 When no one knows which file is the “right” version, productivity suffers.

 A DAM system solves this by unifying content under one source of truth.
 But simply implementing DAM software isn’t enough.
 The real value comes when processes, permissions, and integrations align so every stakeholder—from creative teams to sales reps—trusts the DAM as the definitive reference point.